Skip to the main content.

 2 min read

 How many fuel storage tanks are registered in the United States?
 Just counting diesel tanks, that number pushes more than one million.
 And that’s just the underground tanks – tanks that have more than 90 percent of their volume underground.
-They can be constructed of steel/aluminum, composite (metal combined with or wrapped with fiberglass) or even thermoplastic.
-And they’re all regulated by the EPA’s Underground Storage Tank Program, which seeks to reduce the incidence of petroleum leaks and contamination of ground water.
+Whether they're steel/aluminum, composite (metal combined with or wrapped with fiberglass), or even thermoplastic, they’re all regulated by the EPA’s Underground Storage Tank Program, which seeks to reduce the incidence of petroleum leaks and contamination of groundwater.
 I think we can all agree that those are good things to work to prevent.

 Consider These Questions